Types Of Stress

 Research shows that there are an estimated 8,755,000 child victims in this country.
 That means over 1 out of 7 children between the ages of 2 and 17 years have experienced maltreatment2.

-Childhood toxic stress occurs when a child experiences severe, prolonged, or repetitive adversity and lacks the necessary nurturing or support of a caregiver to prevent an abnormal stress response12.
+Toxic stress occurs when a child experiences severe, prolonged, or repetitive adversity and lacks the necessary nurturing or support of a caregiver to prevent an abnormal stress response12.

 These daily stressors include exposure to a family filled with conflict and aggression, and relationships that are cold and unsupportive.